-To start Edit-ll, load the PDP-ll Disk Operating System (if it is not running already) and log in.
+To start EDIT-11, load DOS/BATCH (if it is not running already) and log in.
 Then type:

-\$RU(N) EDIT11
+\$RU(N) EDIT

-Upon receipt of this command, the DOS will load Edit-11 and begin its execution.
-The first thing Edit-11 needs is input/output specifications for the editing session.
-After being loaded and started, Edit-11 responds with #, indicating a request for a command string.
+Upon receipt of this command, DOS/BATCH will load EDIT-11 and begin its execution.
+The first thing EDIT-11 needs is input/output specifications for the editing session.
+After being loaded and started, EDIT-11 responds with #, indicating a request for a command string.
 The user responds with a command string of the form: